Thad Levine: Early life and education

 Levine was born in Alexandria, Virginia.
 He played youth soccer with Paul DePodesta.
 Levine attended Haverford College, where he played NCAA Division III college baseball.
 He attained his bachelor's degree in 1994.
 He also graduated from the University of California, Los Angeles in 1999 with an MBA.
+He has two daughters and a son.

 Career

 Levine joined the Los Angeles Dodgers in business development.
 He moved to the Colorado Rockies in 1999, and worked there successively as an assistant director, director, and senior director.
 Levine was appointed to the position of Texas Rangers assistant general manager in October 2005.

-He was hired as the Minnesota Twins general manager on November 3, 2016.
+Levine was hired as the Minnesota Twins' general manager on November 3, 2016.
+On October 4, 2024, after 8 years with the Twins, Levine stepped down from his position and departed the organization.